Gauged Supergravities: Gauging Supergravities

 Being $t_\alpha$ and $t_{\ell\,MN}$ independent for any $\alpha$ and $\ell$, conditions (\ref{linear2}) and (\ref{quadratic2}) only imply \emph{part of} the locality constraint (\ref{quadratic1}):

 while the remaining constraints (\ref{quadratic1})

 need to be imposed independently.
 Therefore in theories in which all scalar fields sit in the same supermultiplets as the vector ones, as it is the case of $\N>2$ or $\N=2$ with no hypermultiplets, the locality condition (\ref{quadratic1}) is not independent but follows from the other constraints.
-In the maximal theory we will show, by group theoretical arguments, that once the representation constraint is implemented, the locality condition is in fact equivalent to the other quadratic constraint (\ref{quadratic2}).
-This is not the case for $\mathcal{N}<8$ theories where in general the locality and closure conditions (\ref{quadratic1}),(\ref{quadratic2}) should be imposed independently.

 The linear constraint (\ref{linear2}) was related in \cite{DeRydt:2008hw} to the absence, in extended supergravities, of chiral anomalies.
 This implies that, in certain cases, it can be relaxed in $\mathcal{N}=1$ supergravities, which can be chiral.